 A fairer process for scheme termination

-A new process will soon guide the collective sale or redevelopment of strata schemes, sometimes referred to as a scheme termination.
+A new process now guides the collective sale or redevelopment of strata schemes, sometimes referred to as a scheme termination.

-- The changes being made will provide safeguards around scheme terminations for all strata owners in a way that doesn’t currently exist.
+- The changes provide safeguards around scheme terminations for all strata owners in a way that doesn’t currently exist.